Finsler metrics of weakly isotropic flag curvature: Introduction

 $\delta$, $\mu$ are constant, $Q = (q_j^{\ i})$ is an anti-symmetric matrix and $a$, $b \in R^n$ are constant vectors.
 In this case, the flag curvature is given by

 where

 Then it is natural to ask that if a Finsler metric of weakly isotropic flag curvature ($\theta \neq 0$) must be a Randers metric or not?
-In the following theorem, we give the positive answer to this question when the dimension of the manifold is not less than 3. \begin{thm} Let $F$ be a Finsler metric on an $n$-dimensional manifold $M$ ($n\geq 3$) of weakly isotropic flag curvature
+In the following theorem, we give the positive answer to this question when the dimension of the manifold is not less than 3. \begin{thm} Let $F$ be a Finsler metric on an $n$-dimensional manifold $M$ ($n\geq 3$) of weakly isotropic flag curvature.
+Then $F$ must be a Randers metric in (\ref{Randers}) or be of constant flag curvature. \end{thm}